wvhulle/rust-course-ghent/session5/slides.typ

 #slide[

-  #qa[Why does debug mode have more panices?][Debug mode prioritizes catching bugs early with runtime checks.  ]
+  #qa[Why does debug mode have more panics?][Debug mode prioritizes catching bugs early with runtime checks.  ]

   #qa[Why does release mode have fewer panics?][Release mode removes some runtime checks to optimize speed.]